dynawo/dynawo-large-scale-validation/contingencies-screening/doc/user/USAGE.md

 Launcher, in order to calculate their actual score (i.e. the actual value of the metric that measures the "distance" between Hades and DynaFlow results).
 These actual scores are then _added_ to the results dataframe.
-This allows one to check how well) or badly) the prediction os working.
+This allows one to check how well (or badly) the prediction is working.

 ### -n N_REPLAY, --n_replay N_REPLAY (default value: 25)

 Set the number for the top N contingencies to be replayed.
-**IMPORTANT:** This option is used with the "magic" value **-1** when we want to geneerate a dataset for training models.
+**IMPORTANT:** This option is used with the "magic" value **-1** when we want to generate a dataset for training models.
 What it does in this case is running **all** contingencies under DynaFlow as well as Hades, so that thee resulting dataframe contains the actual score (in the last column), that is, the target variable for the predictive model training stage.
 This output dataframe is